mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Fuel: This refers to the fuel available for purchase – either refined or unrefined.
 Refined fuel costs Cr500 per ton; unrefined fuel costs Cr100 per ton but is risky to use when jumping.
 Bases have their own fuel-refining ability – see Bases on page 259.

-Facilities: These are the starport’s repair and construction ability.
+Facilities: These are the starport's repair and construction ability.
 A shipyard allows for the construction of new vessels.
 A shipyard capable of building all types of ships can construct small craft (less than 100 tons), spacecraft (100 to 5,000 tons) and capital ships (more than 5,000 tons).
 However only a Class A starport can construct jump-capable spacecraft.

 Repair facilities allow a damaged ship to be repaired and have plenty of spare parts for most common systems.